History Buff Outer Banks Trip Planner

-There are several visible shipwrecks located along 70 miles of the Outer Bank’s coast.
-The list below locates some remains that are easy to find andusually visible.
-Day-to-day changes may occur to cover or uncover various wrecks.
+There are several visible shipwrecks located along the Outer Bank’s coast.
+The list below locates some remains that are easiest to find and usually visible.
+Remember that daily changes in the sand and tides can expose or obscure shipwrecks.*

-Laura A. Barnes (1921):3.3 miles north of Oregon Inlet campground.
+Laura A. Barnes (1921): 4.7 miles south of Whalebone Junction, or 3.3 miles north of Oregon Inlet campground.
 Turn into Coquina Beach parking area.
 Walk over to the beach.

 Oriental (1862): Seven miles south of Oregon Inlet campground, or 30 miles north of Buxton.
 Park at turnout for Pea Island Comfort Station.
 Board walk leads to wooden remains are sometimes exposed on the beach nearby.
 A wooden bow lies on the beach against the dune one mile north.